cambridge-cares/TheWorldAvatar/Agents/TrafficRoutingAgent/KingsLynn_vis/README.md

 ### Configure new SQL view
 Under layers tab, add a new layer, select kingslynn:routing_ways, configure new SQL views geoserver as below:
 1) tsp_visualization
 2) tsp_nodes

-Use SQL commands found under `inputs\data\kingslynn\sql\virtualTables`.
+3) routing_pointofinterest (edit the SQL view). routing_pointofinterest is supposed to be shortest_paths, this is just a quick fudge fix.

-Under Settings - Globals, change the number of decimals to 6.
+Use SQL commands found under [virtualTables](inputs/data/kingslynn/sql/virtualTables).

 Subsequently, you may run the DTVF container.